 C2H4O is an organic chemical compound with chemical name Acetaldehyde.

 Acetaldehyde is also called as MeCHO.
 It is miscible with naptha, gasoline, xylene, ether, turpentine, alcohol and benzene.
-It has no color and is a flammable liquid.
+It has no colour and is a flammable liquid.
 It has a suffocating smell.
 It is non-corrosive to many metals but when It has a narcotic action and can cause mucous irritation.

-Acetaldehyde is widely used in the manufacturing of perfumes, drugs, acetic acid, flavoring agent, dyes, etc. When acetaldehyde is applied externally for prolonged periods it is toxic.
+Acetaldehyde is widely used in the manufacturing of perfumes, drugs, acetic acid, flavouring agent, dyes, etc. When acetaldehyde is applied externally for prolonged periods it is toxic.
 Acetaldehyde was first observed in the year 1774 by the Swedish pharmacist/chemist Carl Wilhelm Scheele.

 Properties of Acetaldehyde – C2H4O

 Acetaldehyde Structure (C2H4O Structure)